yfhuang88/CrudeOilBlending/README.md

 Note that feeder oil stream can only be chosen from the streams included in the MapFromRealNameToWebsiteName dictionary in main.py.
 To include a new stream, add its full name and website name to the dictionary.

 ### Example output
-The output includes a distillation profile plot like the following
+The output includes a distillation profile plot like the following and a .txt file with the plotted data.
 ![mixture_profile](/scripts/Rainbow_Bow%20River%20North.png)

-as well as a .txt file with the plotted data.